History of the Twelve Steps of Alcohol

 an effort to stay

-sought another alcoholic's
+sober, he sought another alcoholic's

 help.
 Wilson was